Conference Theme: "FGM - Working in Partnership"

 For further information, please contact Lola Daranijoh.

-Programme of events for the day (individual presentations are accessible by clicking on the title):
+Programme of events (individual presentations are accessible by clicking on the title):

 09.30 - 10.00